dmtcp/dmtcp/README.md

 is supported through a special plugin.

-DMTCP supports the commonly used OFED API for InfiniBand, as well as its integration with various implementatoins of MPI, and resource managers (e.g., SLURM).
+DMTCP supports the commonly used OFED API for InfiniBand, as well as its integration with various implementations of MPI, and resource managers (e.g., SLURM).

 To install DMTCP, see the file: `INSTALL`.